edoelas/kkgepo/README.md

 at the YAML file containing all the alias definitions.
 If the variable is missing, `kkgepo` will print an error message and load no aliases.

+The optional `FZFTAB_CMD` environment variable allows overriding the command used by the special `ff` alias.
+If unset, a default `fzf` invocation is used so `kk.pex` works even when the helper aliases from `kubealiasrc` are not loaded.

 ## Project layout

 ```